JayCFII/qx-tgri-reference-model/README.md

 Certain concepts, architectures, workflows, and trust methodologies may be subject to pending patent protection, continuation filings, trade secret protection, or other intellectual property rights held by BEYONDx Advisors, LLC and/or associated inventors.

-No license is granted by publication of this repository except where expressly stated.
+No patent license, trademark license, copyright license, implementation license, model-training license, or standards-adoption license is granted by this repository.
+Public materials are provided solely for reference-architecture review and controlled partner discussion.

 ## Sample Mission Receipt